newrelic-experimental/newrelic-mparticle-integration/README.md

 ## License

-[Project Name] is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.
+`newrelic-mparticle-integration` is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.

->[If applicable: [Project Name] also uses source code from third-party libraries.
-You can find full details on which libraries are used and the terms under which they are licensed in the third-party notices document.]
+`newrelic-mparticle-integration` also uses source code from third-party libraries.
+You can find full details on which libraries are used and the terms under which they are licensed in the [third party notices](./THIRD_PARTY_NOTICES.html) document.